DenisBalan/denis.md/_posts/2020-03-23-azure-devops-docker-build-deploy.md

 5. Image - `mylogin/image-name` specified in build step
 6. Click Save and Create release

-After all steps done, navigate to your app service in browser, appending `/humans.txt` at the end of the url.
+After all steps done, navigate to your app service in browser, appending `/humans.txt` at the end of the URL.
 ![result of deployed container image](/assets/images/azure-devops-docker-build-deploy/humans-txt-docker.png "humans file served from azure app service")